harishpatel143/laravel-admin/README.md

 ### Before you run the application!

   Open the App\Provider\AppServiceProvider.php file create a method called as registerHelper() add the following code and call this method from boot() method.
-Your AppServiveProvider.php file Loop like this afteradding the code.
+Your AppServiceProvider.php file Loop like this after adding the code.

 ```php
 <?php